Enable or Disable Offline Files in Windows 10 | Use it Correctly

 Tip: Some users say they are unable to enable offline files in Windows 10, if you are in such a case, you can read my previous article: Windows 10 Sync Center Not Working - Fix or Replace It.

-About offline files sync in Windows 10, you have two options, including syncing offline files manually and automatically.
-Detailed steps are below.
+Regarding offline files syncing in Windows 10, you have two options, including syncing offline files manually and automatically.

 Method 1: Sync offline files manually